Ofentse-Magidela/Pulse/README.md

 A standalone notification service built with **Spring Boot** for handling asynchronous application notifications.

-Pulse is designed to provide a centralized notification pipeline that can be consumed by multiple applications and services.
-The current implementation focuses on **email notifications**, with RabbitMQ providing asynchronous message processing, retry handling, and dead-lettering.
+Pulse provides a centralized notification pipeline that can be consumed by multiple applications and services.
+It currently supports **email and SMS notifications**, with RabbitMQ providing asynchronous message processing, retry handling, and dead-lettering.

 The authentication service currently acts as a **test/integration client** for Pulse.
 It provides a realistic application workflow for testing notification delivery while keeping Pulse independent from authentication-specific business logic.